zhengchen1999/zhengchen1999.github.io/_pages/other.md

 #### Workshop Co-Organizer

-- New Trends in Image Restoration and Enhancement workshop (NTIRE), CVPR 2023
-- New Trends in Image Restoration and Enhancement workshop (NTIRE), CVPR 2024
+- New Trends in Image Restoration and Enhancement workshop (NTIRE), CVPR 2023, 2024